 If your usual e-mail address is different from you Paypal address, simply send me a note after you register and let me know.
 I will remind you in your confirmation letter.

 What Should You Work On During The Writing Challenge?

 Now let’s talk about what you are going to write.
 You are going to read a short writing prompt daily and then write 21 moments fully and well, one per day.
 That’s your challenge.

-You come up with the moment, it’s not assigned, although I will offer you a long list of personal experience ideas to choose from, if you need help coming up with ideas.
+You come up with the idea for your moment, it’s not assigned.
+Although I will offer you a long list of personal experience ideas to choose from, if you need help coming up with ideas.
 Then you simply write a moment a day as well as you can.
 Your goal is to draft each moment in 250-500 words.

 For less experienced writers, none of your ideas will be lost once they are brought to light.
-Write them as well as you can now.
+Write them now as well as you can.
 In the process, you will learn how to write concisely, brightly, and, even occasionally, brilliantly.

-The point of this writing challenge is to create more high-quality writers, who understand that writing well is not about ego but about the ability to concentrate, commit, and create with all of your senses.
+The point of this writing challenge is to create quality writing by writers who understand that writing well is not about ego but about the ability to concentrate, commit, and create with all of your senses.
 Once you learn the power of focused attention and how to wield it in your own writing, you are on your way.